The-EternalShop/learn-sdl2-in-1-hour-easy/README.md

 ## Step 1: Set Up Your Build Environment

-Install SDL2 and, um, probably SDL_image if you're unlucky, and also use brew and the official installation for maximum compatibility, not like that will do anything bad (forshadowing).
+Install SDL2 and, SDL_image if you're unlucky, and also use brew and the official installation for maximum compatibility, not like that will do anything bad (foreshadowing).
 Then copy and paste this code into a file called Makefile or else:

 ```Makefile
 main: $(wildcard *.cpp)